 I have good news, I put together a helpful video that does just that.
 It features the exact number of users on every platform over the last 18 years.
 Watch the video below.

 Conclusion: Both traditional and online ads are still great options to reach customers, but digital is growing the fastest and presents more opportunities.

 Online ads are taking off.
 Traditional advertisements are still a tried and true, effective way to reach large groups of people, however, online ads give additional levels of targeting which is especially useful for small businesses with limited budgets.

 I’ve shown you which social media users have the most users as well as social media trends.

-Want some strategies on effective social media strategies?
+Want some effective social media marketing strategies?
 I’ve compiled this guide of 111 ACTIONABLE SOCIAL MEDIA TIPS

 Have a question?
 Leave me a comment.
 I respond to every one 🙂